MatthiasSchinzel/sysmon/Readme.md

 If you want to monitor your Nvidia GPU, nvidia-smi has to be installed.

 Probably you want some shortcut.
-First find the path of your python installation:
+To do so first find the path of your python installation:
 ```
 which python
 ```